Self-Employed? Here’s How to Save Money on Health Insurance

-If you work for yourself, you know that the Affordable Care Act (ACA) has helped millions of self-employed Americans find a health plan within their means.
+If you work for yourself, you know that the Affordable Care Act (ACA) can help millions of self-employed Americans find a health plan within their means.
 But did you know there are other ways for you to save money on health insurance?

 Let’s look at a few ways freelancers, solopreneurs, and small business owners can reduce their health insurance costs beyond the ACA’s subsidy model.
 We’ll begin with one of the perks self-employed people love most: the tax deduction.

-Not all self-employed Americans realize it, but health, dental, and qualifying long-term care insurance premiums are tax-deductible business expenses.
-The deduction was available before the ACA, and it’s still available now.
+Not all self-employed Americans realize it, but health, dental, and qualifying long-term care insurance premiums are tax-deductible business expenses.¹

-That said, your ability to take the deduction is subject to certain conditions, the most outstanding of which include:
+That said, your ability to take the deduction is subject to certain conditions, the most outstanding of which include:¹

 - Your business has to show a profit.
 Self-employed people who earn nothing in a given year or incur a loss cannot deduct health insurance premiums.
 The deduction can only amount to as much as you earn from your business.

-- You can’t have any other health coverage.
-If you’re covered by someone else’s health plan, you can’t take the deduction.
-This is also true if you’re eligible for coverage through somebody else and purchase your own health insurance instead.
+- You can’t have employer-sponsored health coverage.
+If you’re covered by an employer health plan, you can’t take the deduction.
+This is also true if you’re eligible for coverage through an employer and purchase your own health insurance instead.

 While most self-employed people meeting these conditions will qualify for the deduction, always check with your accountant before filing your tax return.

 Under 30?
 Consider Catastrophic Coverage

-Before the ACA, many self-employed Americans faced a challenging conundrum: buy expensive health insurance or forgo it entirely (and hope you don’t fall ill).
-A common solution was to purchase a catastrophic plan as a bulwark against devastatingly expensive health care costs.
-Coverage was minimal and deductibles were high.
-But premiums were low!
+Before the ACA, self-employed Americans may have faced a challenging conundrum: buy expensive health insurance or forgo it entirely (and hope you don’t fall ill).
+A potential solution was to purchase a catastrophic plan as a bulwark against expensive health care costs.
+Coverage was minimal, and deductibles were high.
+But premiums were low!²